Forest Practices in British Columbia

 Wasteful forest practices

-Forestry practices in BC are extremely wasteful.
-Slash piles lay abandoned while trees are cut for the wood pellet industry for biomass burning.
+Forestry practices in BC are extremely wasteful, slash piles lay abandoned while trees are cut for the wood pellet industry for biomass burning therefore better use of abandoned slash could be used for wood pellets while protecting forests from the growing biomass industry.

 URGENT